 - hollandaise sauce

-Brown ham slices or Canadian bacon in skillet over medium heat.
+- Brown ham slices or Canadian or peameal bacon in skillet over medium heat.
 Split English muffins in half.
 Toast and butter lightly.